tgvaughan/bacter/_doc/basic_tutorial.md

 ![image](images/appstore.png){:.img-responsive}

-Ensure the ACGAnnotator icon is hilighted, then press the Launch button.
+Ensure the ACGAnnotator icon is highlighted, then press the Launch button.
 This will open a dialog from which you can select the ACG (tree) log file and the name and location of the file to which the summary is written.
 In addition, you can adjust: